 Something that the Cary House does that is super cool is events.
 If you plan your trip around these, you’ll find yourself really turning up the experience with things like:

 - Scheduled Murder Mystery nights and live music and wine events click here for schedule

 It’s nearly impossible not to be convenient in Placerville since it’s such a tiny town.
 Everything you would find yourself doing is literally a short walk up the main street.
-From the hotel you are a stone’s throw from Mel’s Diner, a hipster pub next door, boutique shoppes, antique stores, and dining.
+From the hotel, you are a stone’s throw from Mel’s Diner, a hipster pub next door, boutique shops, antique stores, and dining.
 You really have everything right at your feet here.
-I would have liked to see maybe a nice all day coffee bar and some refreshments for purchase, just so you can grab something and go (especially for that late night snack lol).
+I would have liked to see maybe a nice all-day coffee bar and some refreshments for purchase, just so you can grab something and go (especially for that late-night snack lol).

 Value for the Price

 The Historic Cary House Hotel is priced pretty competitively with other historic inns and B&B’s we have stayed in however those places have all offered breakfast, an afternoon refreshment hour, a coffee bar, and in-room sherry or bottled water.
 I really think those elements stand out and I would have liked to see them at such a beautiful property.
 With this in mind, I think they could come down a little in price.

 Historic Cary House Hotel reviews were made possible by the Cary House Hotel, special thanks to them for hosting us.
 While we were given complimentary accommodations, this in no way changes our review of this property.
 Historic Cary House Hotel reviews were created from our first hand experience as travelers as are all of our hotel reviews.
 Please feel free to comment below if you have anything you would like to add to our Historic Cary House Hotel reviews.
 Thank you!